TISAX as a Gateway to NIS2 | All for One Poland

 In particular, activities in this area should include:

-• Creation of alternative channels of communication in emergency situations (e.g., with GSM network unavailability, radio communication disruptions, lack of Internet),
+• establishing alternative communication channels in crisis situations (e.g., with GSM network unavailability, radio communication disruptions, lack of Internet access),

-• Procedures for communication with state bodies (identification of contact persons, prior definition of communication methods),
+• procedures for communication with state authorities (designation of contact persons, prior definition of communication methods),

 • recovery plans for systems and services taking into account RTO/RPO time requirements, for example, by planning the use of a Disaster Recovery Center.

-• Large enterprises: employment of 250+ people and turnover of more than 50 million euros,
+• Large enterprises: 250+ employees and turnover exceeding EUR 50 million

-• Activities in the important sector: production of vehicles, trailers, semi-trailers.
+• Activities in an important sector: production of vehicles, trailers, semi-trailers.

-After self-identification, notification must be made to the Minister of Digitization.
+Following self-identification, a notification must be submitted to the Minister for Digital Affairs.

 TISAX provides a solid foundation for meeting NIS2 and KSC requirements.
-Companies with a valid TISAX certificate are much better prepared for the new regulations than organizations starting “from scratch."
-However, additional measures will still need to be taken.
+Companies holding a valid TISAX certification are much better prepared for the new regulations than organizations starting from scratch.
+Nevertheless, additional measures will still be required.

 When implementing NIS2 requirements:

-1. Take advantage of the TISAX advantage – don’t treat new regulations as a completely new challenge, but as an improvement of existing practices and accepted ways of managing information security (evolution, not revolution);
+1. Leverage your TISAX advantage – do not treat the new regulations as an entirely new challenge, but as an enhancement of existing practices and established approaches to information security management (evolution, not revolution)

-2. Plan the completion of the ISMS in advance – although the amendment provides a period to implement additional requirements, it is worthwhile to analyze the scope of the necessary changes in advance (in large organizations or complex ISMS, it may take more time to implement changes);
+2. Plan the enhancement of the ISMS in advance – although the amendment provides for a period to implement additional requirements, it is worth analyzing the scope of the necessary changes in advance (in large organizations or complex ISMS, it may take more time to implement changes)

-3. Prepare executives for new requirements – plan required training for executives, including on new legal requirements and KSC responsibilities;
+3. Prepare executives for new requirements – plan required training for executives, including training on new legal requirements and KSC responsibilities

-4. Consult experts – despite TISAX’s high compliance with NIS2, the specifics of each organization may require a customized approach and adequate measures.
+4. Consult experts – despite TISAX’s high compliance with NIS2, the specific characteristics of each organization may require a customized approach and adequate measures.

-For the automotive industry, TISAX certification is already the ticket to meeting the cyber security requirements imposed by NIS2.
-The key to success will be the conscious and planned addition of elements to existing systems required by national NIS2 implementations.
+For the automotive industry, TISAX certification is already a gateway to meeting the cybersecurity requirements imposed by NIS2.
+The key to success will be the deliberate and well-planned enhancement of existing systems with elements required by national implementations of NIS2.

-Article prepared on the basis of the ENX Association report “NIS2 fulfillment through TISAX" and analysis of the current version of the draft amendment to the Polish law on KSC.
-We recommend following the current legislative changes and consulting with cyber security experts when planning implementations.
+The article was prepared on the basis of the ENX Association report “NIS2 fulfillment through TISAX" and an analysis of the current version of the draft amendment to the Polish KSC Act.
+We recommend following ongoing legislative changes and consulting cybersecurity experts when planning implementations.

-Risk analysis allows organizations to learn about and better understand risks, and in turn optimize security measures
+Risk analysis allows organizations to identify and better understand threats and, as a result, to select optimal security measures

-Rafal Grześkowiak, Manager – IT Projects, All for One Poland
+Rafal Grześkowiak, IT Project Area Manager, All for One Poland

-Rafal Grześkowiak, Manager – IT Projects at All for One Poland, summarizes: “We have been supporting our customers in the field of security for 20 years.
+Rafal Grześkowiak, IT Project Area at All for One Poland, summarizes: “We have been supporting our customers in the field of security for 20 years.
 ISO/IEC 27001 certification, the TISAX label or the NIS2 compliance requirement are part of All for One Poland’s everyday life.
-As a provider of critical IT services, we are aware of our responsibility to our customers, but also of the threats we must defend against.
+As a provider of critical IT services, we are aware of our responsibility to our customers, as well as the threats we must defend against.

 We share our experience and proven organizational and technological solutions with organizations seeking to enhance their security.

-Regardless of the industry – energy, automotive, industrial and food manufacturing, transportation, pharma or IT – the cyber security framework is the same.
+Regardless of the industry – energy, automotive, industrial and food manufacturing, transportation, pharmaceuticals or IT – cybersecurity frameworks are the same.
 They start with defining roles and responsibilities.
-They extend to physical and personal security.
+They encompass physical and personal security.
 Finally, they extend to technology.
 The common part – a kind of conceptual foundation – is risk analysis.
-It’s what allows organizations to know and better understand the risks, and in turn optimize security measures.
+This is what allows organizations to identify and understand threats and, as a result, to select optimal security measures.

-At this point, each organization’s ISMS already becomes different from the others and requires a customized implementation approach.
-The profile of the business, the size of the information assets and their value, the needs for business continuity and disaster recovery, the specifics and competencies of the IT team, contractual requirements, legal or normative requirements… There are hundreds of similar factors that determine the final shape of the management system.
-One that will fit the business and at the same time meet all formal requirements, allowing for audit proof of compliance and eventual certification.
+At this stage, each organization’s ISMS already becomes distinct and requires a customized implementation approach.
+The profile of the business, the volume of the information assets and their value, the needs for business continuity and disaster recovery, the specific characteristics and competencies of the IT team, contractual requirements, legal or normative requirements… There are hundreds of similar factors that determine the final shape of the management system.
+The one that is aligned with the business and, at the same time, meets all formal requirements, enabling audit-based confirmation of compliance and potential certification.

 A management system is both documentation (policies, procedures, instructions, business continuity plans, etc.) and a wide range of organizational and technical solutions.
-Touching only on selected issues, it is worth mentioning fundamental examples: employee training, workflow for granting and revoking privileges, data encryption, backups and restore tests, network protection (NGFW systems, IPS), high availability solutions for business applications, backup data centers, multi-component authentication, log analytics (SIEM/SOAR/SOC), vulnerability management (patching, vulnerability scanning, penetration testing), protection of industrial automation (OT) systems, physical security of premises, protection against data leakage (DLP systems).
+Focusing only on selected aspects, it is worth highlighting fundamental examples: employee training, workflows for granting and revoking access permissions, data encryption, backups and recovery testing, network protection (NGFW systems, IPS), high-availability solutions for business applications, backup data centers, multi-factor authentication, log analytics (SIEM/SOAR/SOC), vulnerability management (patching, vulnerability scanning, penetration testing), protection of industrial automation (OT) systems, physical security of facilities, and protection against data leakage (DLP systems).

-Each of the listed items is another “brick" in building a security wall around the organization.
-All for One provides all the necessary components to build comprehensive security solutions – especially for NIS2, TISAX, ISO 27001."
+Each of the elements listed is another “brick" in building a security wall around the organization.
+All for One provides all the necessary components to build comprehensive security solutions – particularly for NIS2, TISAX and ISO 27001."

 Write us Call us Send email